Showing posts with label Decision Making. Show all posts

 The story...

-Being a relatively young retiree, I've time, resources and capabilities that are ready to go.
+As a retiree, I've time, resources and capabilities that are ready to go.
 The big question is: where do I go if I don't need to go anywhere?
-Here's an attempt to list the decision criteria that I might use in no particular order.
+Here's an attempt to list decision criteria that I might use in no particular order.
 Will doing it:

 • benefit me in the future?